Lower bounds for maximal matchings and maximal independent sets: Lower bound in the port-numbering model

 A straightforward application of \corollaryref{cor:speedup} and \lemmaref{lem:base} already gives a new lower bound---it just is not tight yet:

-\begin{theorem} There is no deterministic algorithm that finds a maximal matching in $o(\sqrt{\Delta})$ rounds in the port-numbering model in $2$-colored graphs. \end{theorem} \begin{proof} Any algorithm that runs in $o(\sqrt{\Delta})$ rounds implies a white algorithm that runs in $o(\sqrt{\Delta})$ rounds, and naturally a general algorithm also has to solve the problem correctly in trees.
-Recall that $\Pi_\Delta(0,0)$ is equal to the maximal matching problem.
-If we could solve it with a white algorithm in $o(\sqrt{\Delta})$ rounds, then by \corollaryref{cor:speedup} we could also solve $\Pi_\Delta(x',y')$ for $\Delta \gg x'+y'+2$ in $0$ rounds, which contradicts \lemmaref{lem:base}. \end{proof}
+\begin{theorem} Any deterministic algorithm that finds a maximal matching in the port-numbering model in $2$-colored graphs requires $\Omega(\sqrt{\Delta})$ rounds. \end{theorem} \begin{proof} Any algorithm that runs in $T$ rounds implies a white algorithm that runs in $O(T)$ rounds, and naturally a general algorithm also has to solve the problem correctly in trees.
+Let us assume for a contradiction that for any constant $c > 0$ and any positive integer $\Delta_0$ there exists $\Delta > \Delta_0$ such that there exists a white deterministic algorithm that finds a maximal matching in the port numbering model in $2$-colored graphs in less than $c \sqrt{\Delta}$ rounds.